legendarycode3/blockchain-development-documentary-guide/README.md

       1. React   https://react.dev/  <br/>

       2. Nextjs:- Next.js is a React framework for building full-stack web applications. </br>
-	  It is used used for building full-stack web applications by providing production-grade features such as server-side rendering, static site  https://nextjs.org/docs
+	  It is used used for building full-stack web applications by providing production-grade features such as server-side rendering, static site generation, and an optimized developer experience.  https://nextjs.org/docs  </br>

       3. TwindCSS OR Vanilla CSS   https://tailwindcss.com/docs/installation/using-vite  Or <br/>
          https://developer.mozilla.org/en-US/docs/Web/CSS